ibnuda/fpmortals/manuscript/complete.md

 {width=70%}
 ![](images/balanceL-3.png)

-But what happened to the two diamonds sitting below `lrx`?
-Didn't we just lose information?
-No, we didn't lose information, because we can reason (based on size balancing) that they are always `Tip`!
-There is no rule in any of the following scenarios (or in `.balanceR`) that can produce a tree of the shape where the diamonds are `Bin`.

 Apa yang terjadi pada kedua wajik yang ada pada di bawah `lrx`?
 Apakah kita akan kehilangan informasi?
 Tentu tidak, kita tidak kehilangan informasi karena kita dapat menalar (menggunakan penyeimbangan ukuran) bahwa kedua wajik tersebut menjadi `Tip`.
 Tidak ada aturan khusus untuk skenario berikut (atau pada `.balanceR`) yang dapat membuat sebuah pohon dimana sebuah wajik-lah yang menjadi `Bin`.

-The fourth case is the opposite of the third case.

 Contoh keempat merupakan kebalikan dari contoh ketiga.